nilin/proma/README.md

 # Self-Proximal Policy Gradients without pi-old
 **Nilin Abrahamsen**

-This repo is a fork of [VeRL](https://github.com/volcengine/verl) to demonstrate the SEPPO self-proximal policy gradient.
+This repo is a fork of [VeRL](https://github.com/volcengine/verl) to demonstrate the ISOPO self-proximal policy gradient.

 ### Setup